Skip to: Content

 Matt Dunham / AP

-WikiLeaks founder Julian Assange should be extradited to Sweden to face questioning and a possible trial on sexual assault charges, a British judge ruled on Thursday.
+WikiLeaks founder Julian Assange should be extradited to Sweden to face questioning on sexual assault allegations, a British judge ruled on Thursday.
+[Editor's note: The original version misrepresented the reason for Assange to be extradited.]

 Assange, currently under house arrest in Britain, isn’t in immediate danger of being hustled onto a plane for Stockholm.
 He’ll appeal the ruling, and that will hold things up for weeks, if not months.
 But the judge’s decision makes it much more likely that he will end up in Sweden eventually.